 Review and Revise Your Estate Plan to Ensure It Remains Appropriate

 You should review your estate planning documents to make sure that those documents still make sense in light of recent gifting you may have done and given your current life circumstances and level of assets.
 For example, your estate planning documents may assume that you will have a high applicable exclusion amount remaining to be used at the time of your death.
 If you made large lifetime gifts, that assumption is likely no longer true.

 You should consider whether property held in an irrevocable trust should be distributed prior to death so that it may obtain a step-up in basis upon the death of the beneficiary to whom it was distributed.
 Whether such a distribution is advisable depends on a careful analysis of the beneficiary's assets and applicable exclusion amounts, as well as the possibility that the stepped-up basis is eliminated as proposed in the President's budget proposal.

-You should not rely on portability for your estate planning, as it is unclear that the portability provisions under existing laws will remain in place.
+You should continue to be cautious in relying on portability for your estate planning, as it is unclear that the portability provisions under existing laws will remain in place.
 In addition, a deceased spouse's DSUE will not be available upon remarriage of the surviving spouse.